ggonnella/textformats/manuals/TF-Spec_language.md

 ```

 The value of the decoded data of the `one_of` element is, by default, the
-decoded value of the first definition for which the textual representation is
+decoded value of the first definition for which the string representation is
 valid (first in the order they are given in the list under `one_of`).
 Also, by
 default, when encoding data with a `one_of` datatype, the first of the
 definitions given under `one_of` (in the order they are given) for which the